vgratian/xnotify/README.md

 ## Usage

-Each notification consists of `subject` and `message`, that former is optional.
+Each notification consists of `subject` and `message`, the former is optional.
 An example invocation with subject:

 ```sh
 $ xnotify alert "battery level low"